How to Identify the Right Employees for Remote Work

 How will the employee limit disruptions?
 Do they have a dedicated workspace?
 To minimize parenting-related distractions, you should confirm that the candidate has adequate child care solutions in place during working hours.

 - Keep the lines of communication open.
 Set expectations for how often communication should take place.
 Establish regular check-in times to keep remote workers accountable and connected with the team.
 Encourage regular face-to-face interactions to promote team camaraderie.

 - Choose already tech-savvy employees.
 Remote workers will be using technology to complete work and communicate with the office.
 Can they troubleshoot minor issues that arise or will they suck up your IT resources with questions?
 What security measures do they have to protect proprietary information?
 What happens if their Internet goes down?
 Find out ahead of time if this employee will simply quit in the midst of a technical problem or go the extra mile to get the job done.

 Drive telecommuting success

 Telecommuting delivers great returns for both employees and employers.
-As you look to maximise the success of your telecommuting programme, be sure to identify the right people to work in this capacity.
+As you look to maximize the success of your telecommuting program, be sure to identify the right people to work in this capacity.
 Establish clear expectations and communication goals from the outset.
 With a dedicated approach, your business will reap the rewards.

 Remote workers usually don’t work from home all of the time.
-Asure Software Hotelling and Mobile Workforce Management solutions can help your organisation maintain the right amount of real estate and types of workspaces to support remote workers when they visit the office.
+Asure Software Hoteling and Mobile Workforce Management solutions can help your organization maintain the right amount of real estate and types of workspaces to support remote workers when they visit the office.